CornellAikido/website/pages/index.md

 # Announcements

-- This week, we'll meet Tue/Thu: 7:00-8:30pm
-- Visit us at Club Fest September 10th!
-- Our annual demo will be September 12th, at 7:45pm
+- There will be no practice on Saturday, November 11th.
-- Beginners class will start on Thursday, September 14th, at 7:00pm